 At the conclusion of its work, the SPC will submit recommendations to the President concerning an updated institutional Vision, Mission, Values, and Plan.
 The President will submit the SPC recommendations to the Executive Cabinet for discussion, consideration and final approval; pending any additions, deletions or revisions proposed by the President or Executive Cabinet.

 Once the SPC recommendations have been revised and approved by the President and Executive Cabinet, the 2020 Strategic Plan will be published and implemented as the foundation for all institutional planning processes.
 Each year, departments and units will base their normal annual goal-setting and planning exercises on the Strategic Priorities and Strategic Initiatives developed by the SPC in order to set unit-specific goals that are congruent with the strategic plan.
 Unit-level goals will be developed and assessed annually per normal institutional processes.

-The President has provided the following broad areas that will guide the SPC’s work.
-From this strategic framework, the Council will develop appropriate institutional Strategic Priorities and corresponding measurable Strategic Initiatives.
-The SPC is encouraged to be future-minded and to focus more on the possibilities of the future than the limitations of the past or the realities of the present.
-The Strategic Priorities and Initiatives will serve as the roadmap in the institutional planning process for the development of specific goals at the college, department and administrative unit level.
+The President provided the following broad areas to guide the SPC’s work.
+From this strategic framework, the Council will develop appropriate institutional strategic priorities and initiatives.
+The SPC was encouraged to be future-minded and to focus more on the possibilities of the future than the limitations of the past or the realities of the present.
+The strategic priorities and initiatives will serve as the roadmap in the institutional planning process for the development of specific goals at the college, department and administrative unit level.

 1. Student success

 5. Support of employees and human capital

 7. Emerging themes